|SIYE Time:12:42 on 13th August 2022|

 ‘You don’t have to tell me if you don’t want to,’ I told her.
 ‘Just tell me not to be nosey, I don’t mind.’

 ‘Harry was supposed to be off work, helping, but he can’t, at least, not for a few more days.
-He said that he’d told you…’ said Ginny.
+He said that he’d told you…’ Ginny hesitated expectantly.

 ‘Usually, Harry would delegate.
 But everything seems to be happening at once.
 He has a werewolf specialist … at least a specialist in that sort of thing … he would use for this case.
 But Lavender … the specialist … had … is … was … pregnant.’
 Ginny’s words came out in a rush; she simply wanted to tell someone, anyone, about her concerns, and she’d chosen me.